VGP/vgp-assembly/DNAnexus_data_structure.md

 ## Guidance
 * Each bulletin points are folder names,
-  * with each daughter folders/files shown bellow
+  * with each daughter folders/files shown below

 ```
 File names with extensions are provided in this block.